mngeethasree/Text_mining_on_Donors_Choose_Dataset/README.md

 | BoW   | Multinomial NB   | 10   | 0.688   | 0.823   |
 | TfIdf   | Nultinomial NB   | 1   | 0.668   | 0.914   |

+While Roc AUC for BoW encoding is only slightly higher than TfIdf encoding, F1 score for TfIdf far exceeds F1 score of BoW.
+This is expected as TfIdf gives less importance to words that are frequenctly appearing in the corpus while BoW only accounts for frequency of terms appearing in a particular document without considering context of word in entire corpus.